j h h l . n e t: who

 - October 20, 2004: Delicious Evening

-An evening of music, readings and animation by Henry Lowengard and Nancy Graham at Deep Listening Space
+An evening of music, readings and animation by Henry Lowengard and Nancy Graham at Deep Listening Space in Kingston NY.

 Detailed information and media are here!